Claus Korth

 Claus Korth during patrol

-In December 1938 he commissioned the Type IIC U-boat U-57.
+In December 1938 he commissioned the type IIC U-boat U-57.
 Her first successes were scored on her fourth patrol when she sank two ships.
 Outstanding was the sinking of the British tanker Gretafield of 10,191 tons in February 1940.
 Korth left the U-boat in June 1940 and commissioned U-93 in July of the same year.

-On five patrols he sank eight ships for a total of 43,392 tons and in May 1941 received the Knights Cross.
+On five patrols he sank eight ships with a total of 43,392 tons and in May 1941 received the Knights Cross.
 In October 1941 he left U-93 and became the 3rd Asto in the BdU org.

-In June 1942 he became training officer in the 27th Flotilla.
+In June 1942 he became training officer in the 27th (Training) Flotilla.
 During the last year of war he was in the torpedo trial institution (TVA) Eckernförde.
 After the surrender Claus Korth spent six months in Allied captivity.

 Claus Korth and the crew of U-93